ComPWA/PWA-pages/docs/about.md

 ComPWA ideas to break this:

 - Open source
+- Developer experience before functionality
 - Collaboration-independent
 - Industry standards
 - Modern documentation

-Note: ComPWA rather sacrifices functionality for design and developer experience related developments.
+**Note:** The first two points a crucial.
+ComPWA rather sacrifices functionality for design and developer experience related developments.
+A lot of other frameworks have started with the same ideal of having a good software design etc, but soon begin to drop those ideals.
+We believe that only by sticking to those ideals, a long term available and collaboration wide common tool is possible.

 The flexible branching model aims to make up for the functionality loss.

 ### Open source